 Based on that success, Bryan’s latest video on investing in sports cards profiles another familiar name in Magic Johnson.
-That’s correct…the NBA star and former Laker and NBA President has his own documentary coming out.
-There is no release date set as of today.
+That’s correct…the NBA star and former Laker and NBA President has his own documentary titled “They Call Me Magic” coming out on April 22nd.
 But if you’re a sports fan like Bryan, you’re extremely excited to see all of these amazing stories and potential investment opportunities coming to light.
 Bryan calls it a “Slam Dunk” in his latest Trade Talk Tuesdays video below.

 Want another alternative investment strategy?
 Check out the “Win Both Ways” trade.
 It allows you to make up to 188%… overnight… all with a 73% average win rate.
 Click here for the details

 How Do I Know Which Cards to Buy?